 - objective of local government in malaysia

-- discuss 4 characteristics of local government in malaysia
+- role of local government in malaysia